-- At the bottom of the Database Results tab of a database comparison job, click one of the radio buttons, for example, Mismatched, to specify the type of resolution to perform. - At the lower right, click Generate an SQL Script.
+- 1. At the bottom of the Database Results tab of a database comparison job, click one of the radio buttons, such as Mismatched, to specify the type of resolution to perform. - 2.
+At the lower right, click Generate an SQL Script.